Usage-based pricing is the default recommendation for AI products, and the default is wrong.

 Matt Green, who studies pricing across 500+ SaaS companies at Growth Unhinged, captures the core tension: usage-based pricing is easiest to close and hardest to renew.

-The sales motion is simple.
-"Only pay for what you use" removes objections.
-No shelfware risk.
-Low commitment.
+The sales motion is genuinely simple.
+"Only pay for what you use" removes objections, carries no shelfware risk, and asks for low commitment.
 Easy first signature.

-The renewal is where it breaks.
-It breaks in two opposite directions.
+The renewal is where it breaks, and it breaks in two opposite directions.

-Bill shock: the product worked too well.
-The customer adopted enthusiastically.
-Usage spiked.
-The invoice arrived at 3x expectations.
-This is the Cursor pattern.
-Users did not blame themselves for using the product.
-They blamed Cursor for the surprise.
+Bill shock is the failure mode where the product worked too well.
+The customer adopted enthusiastically, usage spiked, and the invoice arrived at 3x expectations.
+This is the Cursor pattern: users didn't blame themselves for using the product, they blamed Cursor for the surprise.

-Perceived waste: the product did not get adopted.
-The team used it lightly.
-The invoice was low.
-That sounds fine.
-It is not.
-A low invoice tells the CFO the product is not essential.
-It becomes the first line item cut in the next budget review.
+Perceived waste is the failure mode where the product didn't get adopted.
+The team used it lightly and the invoice was low, which sounds fine until budget review, when the low invoice tells the CFO the product isn't essential and it becomes the first line item cut.
 Low usage signals low value, even when the product delivered exactly what was needed.

-Green reports an executive revenue leader whose gross revenue retention improved after switching from consumption back to per-seat pricing.
-Not a theoretical argument.
-An observed result.
+Green reports an executive revenue leader whose gross revenue retention actually improved after switching from consumption back to per-seat pricing.
+That's not a theoretical argument.
+It's an observed result, and it's the single most inconvenient data point for anyone insisting seats are dead.

 The customer who uses the product most gets the highest bill.
 The team that drives adoption across every department gets the largest invoice.
-The power user who builds workflows around your tool gets charged more than the person who logs in once a month.
+The power user who builds workflows around your tool pays more than the person who logs in once a month.

-That is the opposite of a loyalty reward.
-Enterprise buyers especially hate this, because they cannot forecast costs for a product they plan to use more over time.
-A successful deployment means a bigger bill.
-A growing team means a growing invoice.
-The incentive structure pushes customers to limit adoption, not expand it.
+That's the opposite of a loyalty reward, and enterprise buyers especially hate it because they can't forecast costs for a product they plan to use more over time.
+A successful deployment means a bigger bill, a growing team means a growing invoice, and the incentive structure quietly pushes customers to limit adoption rather than expand it.

-The companies moving from pure usage to hybrid are not retreating from value-based pricing.
-They are responding to what customers actually want: predictability with value alignment.
-The customer wants to know what they will pay.
-They also want to feel that what they pay reflects what they get.
+The companies moving from pure usage to hybrid aren't retreating from value-based pricing.
+They're responding to what customers actually want, which is predictability with value alignment.
+The customer wants to know what they'll pay, and they want to feel that what they pay reflects what they get.
 Hybrid pricing gives them both.
 Pure usage gives them neither.

 Usage Pricing Frames You as a Commodity

 An outcome gets compared on results.
-The customer evaluates whether the problem got solved, not how many tokens it consumed.
-Switching means retraining, reintegrating, and accepting the risk of worse results.
+The customer evaluates whether the problem got solved, not how many tokens it consumed, and switching means retraining, reintegrating, and accepting the risk of worse results.

 | Pricing Frame | Customer Evaluates | Switching Trigger |